Aritra-Palit/Aritra-Palit/README.md

 - 👀 I’m interested in developing programs, GUI based softwares.
 - 🌱 I’m currently a student of MCA 2nd year.
 - 💞️ I’m looking to collaborate on various projects on Java(GUI), C Programming and Python Programming.
-- 📫 You can reach me by my email address 'aritrapalit14@gmail.com' on by any of the means attached below.
+- 📫 You can reach me by my email address 'aritrapalit14@gmail.com' or by any of the means attached below.

 [![Aritra's github stats](https://github-readme-stats.vercel.app/api?username=Aritra-Palit&theme=nightowl)](https://github.com/Aritra-Palit?tab=repositories)